How baby’s gut is colonized

 2. B. infantis is the strain that is most prevalent and powerful in infants and declines as we age.
 In fact, a new (and alarming) study shows that this strain may be going extinct in the Western world.
 This is a huge issue, as it crowds out pathogenic bacteria and helps with overall health and digestion.
 One review found that B. Infantis can reduce inflammation and support immune function.
 You can find a single B. Infantis probiotic here.

 3. L. reuteri is a strain that has been found to have many benefits for young children and infants.
 One study found that children ages 6 months to 3 years who took supplemental L. rheuteri had nearly one third fewer cases of diarrhea and half as many respiratory infections.
 Another study suggests that L. rheuteri is an excellent treatment for colic.
 It was also found to reduce the levels of bacteria that cause tooth decay!
 Read more about the benefits of L. reuteri here.

 In addition to these 3 super strains, it’s important to get a variety of other strains as well to round out the microbiome.
 In our research, there were only a few brands that made the cut for quality and variety of strains (more below).

 The best probiotics for your baby are liquid or powdered probiotics.

 Liquid probiotics can be given to baby in a little breast milk or formula or directly into baby’s mouth.
-This way baby is not getting any additional water (which can cause imbalance in his or her electrolytes).
+This way baby is not getting any additional water (which can cause an imbalance in his or her electrolytes).